Automattic/host-partner-documentation/jetpack/errors.md

 # Errors

 This endpoint returns the error codes than can be returned by the API.
-It contains an error key and a description in English.
+For each possible error, it contains a key and a description in English.

 ## Getting an access token